 How To Reclaim Old Texts in Messages and Rebuild Your Search Index

 - Go to Settings > Siri & Search

-- Scroll Down to the Message App and toggle OFF Siri & Suggestions (or Search & Siri Suggestions)
+- Scroll Down to the Message App and toggle OFF Show Siri Suggestions in App and Show in Search

 - Close the Settings app

 - On an iPhone or an iPad with no home button from the Home screen, swipe up from the bottom of the screen and pause slightly in the middle of the screen

 - On an iDevice with a home button, double-click the Home button and swipe right or left to find the app that you want to close

 - Swipe right or left to locate the app you want to close